 The proposed action to be taken (e.g., Notice of Ballot Pool Formation / Notice of Ballot);

-When the Ballot Pool will open;
+When the Ballot Pool will open and close;

 When the ballot will take place;

-How to cast a vote; and
+How to cast a vote; and,

 The WECC website location of the proposed RRS or CRT and related documents for review.

-The Ballot Pool registration window shall remain open for a period determined by WECC staff, but in no case shall the Ballot Pool registration window be open less than 14 days or more than 60 days.
+Unless explicitly allowed per the Expedited Process for Urgent Action, the Ballot Pool registration window shall remain open for a period determined by WECC staff, but in no case shall the Ballot Pool registration window be open less than 14 days or more than 45 days.

 Once notice of a Ballot Pool forming has been dispatched, the ballot window shall commence no sooner than 14 days and no later than 45 days after that dispatch.